BEST BLOGGING PLATFORM TO CHOOSE FROM

-When we start blogging we feel like to search for all the free blog sites.
+When we start blogging we feel like searching for all the free blog sites.

 Few free blog sites are good enough to start a blog for free as a hobby.

-When we start caring about our blogs and think of it as a business model then definitely should take the blog sites which we can customize and improvise at every level.
+When we start caring about our blogs and think of them as a business model then definitely should take the blog sites which we can customize and improvise at every level.

-Here go the list of 7 best blogging platforms, their comparisons, features, and price.
+Here goes the list of the 7 best blogging platforms, their comparisons, features, and price.